Chipdelmal/dataViz_CADi/markdowns/dataVizPrimer.md

 ### Exploration VS Analysis

-This constraint is a bit less obvious than the exploration versus communication one, but it's still important to make the disctintion between plots made for the purpose of detecting large trends in a dataset (in an inital state of experimentation), and plots that are specifically designed for analysis of a clear phenomenon.
+This constraint is a bit less obvious than the exploration versus communication one, but it's still important to make the distinction between plots made for the purpose of detecting large trends in a dataset (in an inital state of experimentation), and plots that are specifically designed for analysis of a clear phenomenon.

 ###  Static VS Dynamic